-Currently, the ordinance defines yard requirements as follows: "For lots in the HD-R-1 Zone District, west of Central Avenue, the front building line shall have a minimum front yard setback of ten (10) feet back from the street line and the front porch line shall be set back at a minimum distance of four (4) feet from the street line, except as modified by Paragraph D hereunder."
-The Ordinance continues: "No building line or front porch line need be set back farther than the average alignment of those front building and front porch lines of existing buildings within 200 feet on each side of the lot and within the same block front and within the same Zone District.
+Currently, the ordinance defines yard requirements as follows: "For lots in the HD-R-1 Zone District, the front building line shall have a minimum front yard setback of ten (10) feet back from the street line and the front porch line shall be set back at a minimum distance of four (4) feet from the street line."
+East of Central Avenue, the ordinance continues as follows: "No building line or front porch line need be set back farther than the average alignment of those front building and front porch lines of existing buildings within 200 feet on each side of the lot and within the same block front and within the same Zone District.
 This provision does not permit the encroachment of buildings or porches into the flared open space area."
-This definition has proven problematic, as architectural forms and styles are not all the same and each block could have not only different styles but could have styles representative of different eras.
-For example, a question may arise when reconstructing a covered front porch.
-Should the flare be observed at the grade level or to a specific height?
-In this scenario, simply setting the front porch behind back behind the flare line, so that no overhang is present in the flare is not sufficient to preserve the character of the area.
-It is recommended that a new definition be established to address this issue.
+This definition has proven problematic, as architectural forms and styles are not uniform across Ocean Grove.
+It is recommended that a new definition be established to address this issue with the overall goal of maintaining the historic flare in Ocean Grove.